rami-vemula-tw/dotnetcore-service-starter/Payment/Documentation/ef-migrations.md

 - [dotnet ef migrations documentation](https://docs.microsoft.com/en-us/ef/core/managing-schemas/migrations/?tabs=dotnet-core-cli)

+## Database Migrations Approach
+Data and Schema migrations can be created using one of the below options.
+1. EF Core migrations
+2. Custom SQL Scripts from data sources like CSV
+3. Hybrid (EF Core and SQL Scripts)

+The primary key factors which play a major role in selection of a migration option are as follows.
+1. Application topology
+2. Data store choice
+3. Deployment strategy

+- It is advisable to create EF Core migrations for schema and generate SQL scripts from different data sources using different tools.
+- Every migration should have `Up` and `Down` strategies to support commit and rollback scenarios.
+- In development environment, automatic deployment of migrations should be configured on application start.
+For production workloads, migrations should run throught CI/CD pipeline.

 ## Setting up environment to create database migrations
 - Open the **Payment** folder in VS Code